Fairyland (series)

 Fairyland is a series of fantasy novels by Catherynne M. Valente.
 The novels follow a 12-year-old girl named September as she is spirited away from her average life to Fairyland.

 In Valente's previous novel, Palimpsest, the narrator briefly discusses a book that one of the characters read as a child, The Girl Who Circumnavigated Fairyland in a Ship of Her Own Making.
 Valente then began a book by that title as a crowd-funded project and published the story online.
 The book was later picked up by Feiwel & Friends (Macmillan Publishers) for traditional publication.
 It is published in the UK by Much-in-Little (Constable & Robinson).
 Fairyland is a five-book series.

 The Girl Who Ruled Fairyland — For a Little While

-On July 27, 2011, a short prequel was published as an e-book by Tor.com, and is available to read there.
+On July 27, 2011, a short prequel was published as an ebook by Tor.com, and is available to read there.
 The Girl Who Ruled Fairyland—For a Little While features an opening illustration by Ana Juan, and tells the story of the young girl who became Fairyland's Good Queen Mallow.